MrThinhisstudying/Multi-Step-Form/READMe.md

-# Responsive Coffee Website
+# Responsive Multi Step Form
 ## [Watch it on youtube](https://youtu.be/JFQAUjpyUpk)
-### Responsive Coffee Website
+### Responsive Multi Step Form

-- Responsive Coffee Website Design Using HTML CSS & JavaScript
+- Responsive Multi Step Form Website Design Using HTML CSS & JavaScript
 - Contains animations when scrolling.
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.